 As babies develop and gain mastery in grasping toys and other objects (like Mama’s hair) their grasp develops into what is called a palmer grasp.
 This is when baby uses his whole hand to grasp a toy, however there is minimal thumb use.
 The four fingers are doing the brunt of the work.
 This usually happens around six months of age.

-By ten months, most babies begin using a pincher grasp, which is where just the pointer finger and the thumb are used for pick up an object, such as when baby is sitting at the high chair eating solids, (or finding niblets in the carpet forgotten by older siblings).
+By ten months, most babies begin using a pincer grasp, which is where just the pointer finger and the thumb are used for pick up an object, such as when baby is sitting at the high chair eating solids (or finding niblets in the carpet forgotten by older siblings).

-The pincher grasp, specifically, is needed for pencil grasp development, and one of the best ways to develop the pincher grasp in babies is to offer solid bits of food, like “o” shaped cereal, one piece at a time.
+The pincer grasp, specifically, is needed for pencil grasp development, and one of the best ways to develop the pincer grasp in babies is to offer solid bits of food, like “o”-shaped cereal, one piece at a time.
 (Please be responsible and never leave your baby unattended while eating.)
-Offering pieces one at a time limits baby’s use of the raking motion mentioned above, and encourages the use of the pincher grasp.
-However this is only necessary if baby’s pediatrician is specifically concerned about baby’s pincher grasp development.
+Offering pieces one at a time limits baby’s use of the raking motion mentioned above, and encourages the use of the pincer grasp.
+However, this is only necessary if baby’s pediatrician is specifically concerned about baby’s pincer grasp development.

 Pencil Grasp Development in Young Toddlers

 Young toddlers, between twelve and fifteen months of age, then transition their grasp into what is called the palmer supinate grasp, which is where the child uses their whole hand to grasp objects.
 (I call it the “death grip,” because if a toddler really wants something he will use this tightly fisted grip and you literally have to peel the object out of his hand).